 Doing these things should help you see a considerable increase in battery life, especially if you were previously using dramatically different settings.

-Your MacBook Pro Doesn’t Charge to Capacity/Doesn’t Charge At All
+Your MacBook Pro Doesn’t Charge to Capacity or Doesn’t Charge At All

 Issue 3: Poor Storage Methods